BIOCHEMISTRY (II) OF GENE EXPRESSION, HUMAN ORGANS AND FUNCTIONS

 • Brief description of the EGF signal transduction and the ras-MAP kinase pathway as well as the correlation between signal transduction pathways and cancer.

-• Examples of signaling pathway troubles, oncogenes and toxins that can lead to cancer and other diseases.
+• Examples of signaling pathway disorders, oncogenes and toxins that can lead to cancer and other diseases.

 • The targeting of signaling pathways in order to treat pathological conditions.